 not yet taken effect, the version of the law that is currently in effect may have already

 been removed from the database and you should refer to that Public Act to see the changes

 (30 ILCS 708/45)

-(a) The requirements established under this Act apply to State grant-making agencies that make State and federal pass-through awards to non-federal entities.
+(a) Except as otherwise provided in this Section, the requirements established under this Act apply to State grant-making agencies that make State and federal pass-through awards to non-federal entities.
 These requirements apply to all costs related to State and federal pass-through awards.

 (a-5) Nothing in this Act shall prohibit the use of State funds for purposes of federal match or maintenance of effort.

 (b) The terms and conditions of State, federal, and pass-through awards apply to subawards and subrecipients unless a particular Section of this Act or the terms and conditions of the State or federal award specifically indicate otherwise.
 Non-federal entities shall comply with requirements of this Act regardless of whether the non-federal entity is a recipient or subrecipient of a State or federal pass-through award.
 Pass-through entities shall comply with the requirements set forth under the rules adopted under subsection (a) of Section 20 of this Act, but not to any requirements in this Act directed towards State or federal awarding agencies, unless the requirements of the State or federal awards indicate otherwise.